Episode 288 – Shadows of the Empire

 Filed under Podcasts

-Readers Advisory: Episode 280 – The Company of Vengeful Crows
+Readers Advisory: Episode 288 – Shadows of the Empire

-Here’s what we suggest instead of/in addition to reading The Company of Vengeful Crows by Lana Pecherczyk.
+Here’s what we suggest instead of/in addition to reading Shadows of the Empire by Steve Perry.
 Listen to the podcast to hear us talk about some of these titles in more depth!

 Continue reading